Harmonics and Harmonic Frequency in AC Circuits

 1. Linear Circuit

-In a nonlinear devices, the current flowing through the device does not follow the Ohm’s law.
-The current flowing through the non linear devices is not follow the voltage waveform.
-If the applied voltage is sinusoidal, the current flowing through the non linear device is non-sinusoidal.
+In a nonlinear device, the current flowing through the device does not follow Ohm’s law.
+The current flowing through the nonlinear devices does not follow the voltage waveform.
+If the applied voltage is sinusoidal, the current flowing through the non-linear device is non-sinusoidal.

-At the time of charging of the transformer the magnetizing current drawn by the transformer does not follow the sinusoidal voltage and current is non sinusoidal.
+At the time of charging of the transformer, the magnetizing current drawn by the transformer does not follow the sinusoidal voltage, and the current is non sinusoidal.

-According to Fourier series, the non sinusoidal current can be resolved into the fundamental current and the integral multiples of the fundamental frequency.
+According to the Fourier series, the non-sinusoidal current can be resolved into the fundamental current and the integral multiples of the fundamental frequency.
 The integral multiples frequency of the fundamental frequency is called Harmonics.

 Image result for sinusoidal waveform

-Fundamental frequency of the sinusoidal waveform is the first harmonic order frequency and it is equal to the supply frequency.
-The fundamental frequency is the lowest frequency f on which complex waveform is built.
-In india and UK the fundamental frequency is 50 Hz and in USA the fundamental frequency of alternating voltage is 60 Hz.
+The fundamental frequency of the sinusoidal waveform is the first harmonic order frequency, and it is equal to the supply frequency.
+The fundamental frequency is the lowest frequency f on which a complex waveform is built.
+In India and UK, the fundamental frequency is 50 Hz, and in the USA, the fundamental frequency of alternating voltage is 60 Hz.

 A sinusoidal waveform is an alternating voltage or current which varies according to sin function.